 During the 2016/17 audit, we will work with our colleagues in PABV to undertake a baseline assessment of the Council's position across these Strategic Audit Priorities.
-We will be able to use this baseline to monitor performance and improvement against these priorities across the next five years.
+We will be able to use this baseline to monitor performance and improvement against these priorities, as well as progress against the Council's Best Value action plan, across the next five years.

-This basis for this assessment will include interviews with key Members, senior officers and other personnel across the Council, observance of committee meetings and review of documents such as Council Corporate Plan, Medium Term Financial Plan, Council communications, consultations and performance data.
+This basis for this assessment will include interviews with key Members, senior officers and other personnel across the Council, observance of committee meetings and review of documents such as Council Plan, Medium Term Financial Outlook, Council communications, consultations and performance data.